MarkPearlCoZa/Blog_General/_posts/2016-09-22-What-We-Actually-Know-About-Software-Development-And-Why-We-Believe-It-Is-True.md

 These notes are based on [Greg Wilsons](https://twitter.com/gvwilson) talk on "[What we actually know about software development and why we believe it's true](https://vimeo.com/9270320)" done at CUSEC in 2010.

+#### What is engineering

+Real engineering is the combination of science and economics.

 #### We have low Standards of Proof

 - A lot of what current leaders of our industry are saying have no substantial proof - they are just opinions.